-A lift by a crane from, or to, a deck of the vessel/unit upon which the crane is mounted.
+A lift by a lifting appliance from, or to, a deck of the vessel/unit upon which the lifting appliance is mounted.

 Passive Heave Compensation System

 A system that uses stored energy in order to maintain the vertical position of the live load within a preset range.